dahuatechnologies/dahuatechnologies/README.md

 ### Key Question: Where is the Nazarene?
 The Prophet Isa?
 Prophet Muhammad?
 Others, Others, and Others ???

-### Para Eles Falarem em Nome Deles Mesmo ???
+### Para que eles falem em seu próprio nome ???

 ---

 ### Pergunta Chave: Cade o Nazareno?
 Profeta Isa?
 Profeta Mohamed?
 Outros, Outros e Outros ???

-### For Them To Speak on Their Own Behalf's Own Behalf ???
+### For Them To Speak on Their Own Behalf On Behalf ???

 ---